China's next moon mission by year-end

 It also has plans to send a probe to Mars in 2020, following an unsuccessful attempt in 2011, as well as further lunar explorations, and will even contribute to co-building a research station on the moon with other nations, the country's space agency said yesterday.

-The Chang'e 4 probe, named after the mythical moon goddess, made history when it landed on the unexplored far side of the moon on Jan 3 in a technical and risky manoueuvre.
+The Chang'e 4 probe, named after the mythical moon goddess, made history when it landed on the unexplored far side of the moon on Jan 3 in a technical and risky manoeuvre.

 Since then, the Chang'e 4 has gone to work, with its rover Jade Rabbit 2 rolling around on the lunar surface and sending home the first pictures of an unseen side of the moon.
 It is conducting topography surveys, temperature and mineral make-up of the moon's "dark side" and measuring cosmic radiation, the chief designer of China's lunar exploration programme, Mr Wu Weiren, told reporters yesterday.